RajkoJankov/RajkoJankov.github.io/README.md

 ## Change in code

-1. Major changes in calculator1.js file
+1. Made some changes in index.html file moving calculator button next to other ones
-3. In calculator1.js completely redid code for "equal" sign so it does arithmetic operations (^*/+-) in order of importance.
+2. In Calculator project, added back to "Home" button at bottom of a page